-We heard that a definition of wellbeing should be strengths based, incorporate a cultural-based definition and be holistic -incorporating community and social determinants of wellbeing.
+The Initial Commission heard that a definition of wellbeing should be strengths-based, incorporate a culturally-based definition and be holistic - incorporating community and social determinants of wellbeing.

 There were two main views of the connection between mental health and wellbeing.
 People either saw mental health and wellbeing as one and the same thing or, saw mental health as a component of overall health and wellbeing.

 Some people suggested this should be a ‘wellbeing outcomes framework’ rather than a ‘mental health and wellbeing outcomes framework’.

 Some people warned of losing sight of those with the most serious needs if there is a shift to a wellbeing focus.
 People also emphasised mental health and wellbeing can be in the absence or presence of a mental illness diagnosis, or distress.

 Addiction was noted as important to keep visible in definitions, and the concept of freedom from addiction.

 Te Whare Tapa Whā was mentioned by nearly all people.
 A further 34 models or frameworks were mentioned; 18 of these developed in Aotearoa, and 16 overseas.